rxhanson/Rectangle/README.md

 ## Preferences Storage
 The configuration for Rectangle is stored using NSUserDefaults, meaning it is stored in the following location:
 `~/Library/Preferences/com.knollsoft.Rectangle.plist`
+Note that shortcuts in v0.41+ are stored in a different format and will not load in prior versions.

 That file can be backed up or transferred to other machines.